Bond duration demystified: A guide for fixed-income investors

 Bond investors can reduce duration — or interest rate risk — by selecting bonds or bond ETFs with short-term maturities, and they can increase their interest rate risk by selecting bonds or bond ETFs with longer maturities.

-Currently, longer-term interest rates are lower than short-term term interest rates, a situation known as an inverted yield curve.5 The yield curve is a visualization of interest rates available at a specific point in time on bonds with the same credit quality — such as U.S. Treasuries — but with different maturity dates.
+For most of 2024, longer-term interest rates have been lower than short-term term interest rates, a situation known as an inverted yield curve.5 The yield curve is a visualization of interest rates available at a specific point in time on bonds with the same credit quality — such as U.S. Treasuries — but with different maturity dates.

-The current yield curve inversion is a reflection that the market expects short-term rates to decline in the future, so longer-term rates are lower.
-What’s unusual about the current inversion is that it has already lasted 22 months.
-Previous inversions in 2000 and 2006 lasted 10 months and six months, respectively.6 This ongoing, long-lasting inversion is occurring as the market thinks the Fed will be successful at bringing inflation down and is expected to cut rates.
-The Fed’s Summary of Economic Projections also projects the federal funds rate to converge to 2.8% over a long-term time frame.7
+The 2022–2024 yield curve inversion was a reflection that the market expects short-term rates to decline in the future, so longer-term rates are lower.
+What’s unusual about this inversion is that it lasted 27 months, ending in September 2024.
+Previous inversions in 2000 and 2006 lasted 10 months and six months, respectively.6 This ongoing, long-lasting inversion is occurring as the market thinks the Fed will be successful at bringing inflation down.
+The September FOMC statement projects the median rate to be 4.4% by the end of 2024 and a range of 3.1% – 3.6% by the end of 2026.
+The Fed’s Summary of Economic Projections also projects the federal funds rate to converge to 2.75% over a long-term time frame.7

 Pause periods 2006 and 2024